 Find out if your organization buys electricity directly, or if a property owner or manager buys your electricity, ask them for the data.
 If you’re in a multi-tenant building, find out if your space is sub-metered.
 As a last resort, ask if your building can provide a pro-rata share of your energy consumption, inclusive of your share of common areas like cafeterias, fitness facilities, and corridors.
 Don’t forget to think about each property at your organization—offices, manufacturing sites, retail spaces, warehouses, storage facilities, parking lots, and so on.

-You’ll generally want to calculate your emissions monthly for tracking purposes unless your business depends heavily on electricity use (e.g., commercial real estate management, data center operation).
+You’ll want to calculate your emissions monthly for tracking purposes unless your business depends heavily on electricity use (e.g., commercial real estate management, data center operation).

-How to automatically calculate CO2 emissions from your electricity consumption:
+Automatically calculate emissions from your electricity

 After measuring your purchased electricity, it’s time to start thinking about reduction strategies.
 You’ll want to look for equipment that you can power down when not in use—think computers and other office equipment that pull phantom power—and other efficiency upgrades like switching to ENERGY STAR-rated equipment.